stencila/dockta/CONTRIBUTING.md

 # Contributing

-🎉 Thanks for taking the time to contribute to Dockter! 🎉
+🎉 Thanks for taking the time to contribute to Dockta! 🎉

 # Table of Contents